NeuroanatomyAndConnectivity/glyphsets/README.md

-glyphsets
+hcp_process
 =========

-Script to create glyphset for braingl from HCP data
+Script to preprocess the HCP (and other data in the style of the HCP data) for outputting glyphsets, transitions, and correlation matrices.